EutechCybernetic/lucy-pro-documentation/block.md

 Any inputs which are not textual are converted to a textual representation before combining them.

 .. note::
-    If you need to combine multiple pieces of text together, avoid chaining [concat-ref](concat-ref) blocks.
+    If you need to combine multiple pieces of text together, avoid chaining [Combine](block-source.raw.rst#concat-ref) blocks.
-    Instead, use a [template-ref](template-ref) block.
+    Instead, use a [Template](block-source.raw.rst#template-ref) block.

 ### Inputs
 .. list-table::